-Before you learn about how to start a consulting business, it’s crucial to understand the role of a consultant.
+Before you learn about how to start a consulting practice , it’s crucial to understand the role of a consultant.

-Consulting is the business of giving expert advice to other professionals.
-While it sounds simple enough, your success as a consultant is dependent not only on having expertise in the industry but also a natural ability to solve problems and make decisions.
+The consulting industry is the business of giving expert advice to other professionals.
+While it sounds simple enough, your success as a consultant depends not only on having expertise in the industry but also on a natural ability to solve problems and make decisions.

 Consulting can be categorized into two main sectors: